Haufe-Lexware/haufe.no-frills-transformation/README.md

 * Add Target Writers
 * Add Operators (if you can't do with the Custom Operators)

-Out of the box, NFT will read:
+Out of the box, NFT will read from

 * CSV files in any encoding
 * Salesforce SOQL queries